HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

 | 4 | Magento | WooCommerce | PrestaShop | PrestaShop |
 | 5 | SAP Commerce Cloud | Amazon Webstore | 1C-Bitrix | Magento |

-## **Top E-Commerce Platform By Country**
+## Top ecommerce platform by country

 There are quite a few differences in preferences between countries.
 We used additional data from the CrUX dataset, which categorizes the most visited websites per country.
 For example, google.com, while an American website, is also one of the most visited websites by all German internet users.
 We can see that three leading platforms take the top spot in each country: WooCommerce (violet), Shopify (green), and 1C-Bitrix (red).
 The following map visualizes only these three due to the limitations of Google Sheets.
 {{ figure_markup(
   image="top-ecommerce-platform-by-country.png",
-  caption="Top E-Commerce Platform by Country.", description="Map showing the top e-commerce platforms by country based on popularity.
+  caption="Top ecommerce Platform by Country.", description="Map showing the top ecommerce platforms by country based on popularity.
 The map highlights three platforms: WooCommerce (in violet), Shopify (in green), and 1C-Bitrix (in red).
 The data, sourced from the CrUX dataset, reveals regional preferences, with WooCommerce leading in the Americas and parts of Europe, Shopify popular in a few regions, and 1C-Bitrix dominating in Russia and nearby countries.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTQYSD_rO7eGM-ViE3WD7wQOV0itRwjmNy1lkKOyeF7L_b5EDvDlHjAgIzKBnVwExUzC_PSbg0t-3k5/pubchart?oid=826337660&format=interactive", sheets_gid="1132201023", sql_file="top_shopsystem_by_geo.sql"
   )
 }}

-## **Core Web Vitals in E-Commerce**
+## Core Web Vitals in ecommerce

 Google's Core Web Vitals are three key performance metrics designed to evaluate crucial aspects of user experience, focusing on loading speed, interactivity, and visual stability.
 Introduced in 2020 and adopted as a ranking signal in 2021, those metrics, among many others, determine how high a page is ranking in the Google search results.